 Helping Players Achieve Greatness

 Howes’ coaching and mentoring has helped a string of players achieve high marks athletically and academically.
-His extensive network of friends and colleagues in college basketball and the pros paid handsome dividends this past offseason when he found an agent for Kearney, who is now playing professionally in Spain.
+His extensive network of friends and colleagues in college basketball and the NBA paid handsome dividends when he found an agent for Kearney, who two years ago started for a pro team in Spain.

 Kearney said Howes worked diligently on his behalf after graduation.